hegoimanzano/ICASCM2025/06_results.md

 \mathrm{MSD}_{\text{TRAVIS}}(\Delta t) = \langle |\mathbf{r}_i(t+\Delta t) - \mathbf{r}i(t)|^2 \rangle{i,t}
 $$

-The program uses all possible starting points t, up to a defined correlation depth.
-This multi-time averaging provides smoother and more statistically reliable results.
+The program uses all possible starting points times up to a defined correlation depth.
+This multi-time averaging provides smoother and **more statistically reliable results**.
 However, it requires saving and processing the full trajectory.
 Therefore, LAMMPS provides a quick estimate of diffusion and displacement behavior, while TRAVIS offers a more accurate and statistically averaged MSD, better suited for extracting reliable diffusion coefficients.

 ---